cllckn/decision-support-systems/README.md

 * Support Vector Machines (SVM)
 * K-Means Clustering
 * Artificial Neural Networks (ANN):
   * Basics of ANN and their role in decision-making
   * Building a simple ANN using Python (TensorFlow/Keras)
 * Hands-on exercises

 ### Module 6: Integrating Components into a DSS
 * Combining data processing, machine learning, and visualization
-* Case studies: Building a DSS for a real-world problem (e.g., healthcare diagnostics, financial forecasting)
+* Case Study: End-to-End Development of a Decision Support System for a Real-World Problem
 * Best practices for deploying and maintaining DSS
 * Hands-on exercises